Startup business ideas in Canada with low setup costs

 Wellness services

-Wellness services include businesses focused on physical, mental, and emotional health.
+Wellness services cover physical, mental, and emotional health.
 These startups typically require certification rather than expensive equipment, making them accessible for first-time founders.

 Options to consider: